bbkane/allaboardthekanetrain.com/index.md

 Also see the [wedding info site](https://theknot.com/allaboardthekanetrain).

-## Come back June 13, 2020 at 5PM PDT to watch Jenny get on the Kane Train!
+## Come back June 20, 2020 at 11:15 AM PDT to watch Jenny get on the Kane Train!

-Unfortunately, Ben came down with a fever.
-We're going to try to marry over Zoom and stream that.
-We'll update here if that doesn't work.

 ![](./img/Ben-Jen-at-beach.jpg)